 The Principles of Thai Massage

 Applying mindful principles at all times during Thai Massage is what creates the magic.
-The allowing, the unfolding, the melting, the healing – understanding these principles is the key to offering the best massage you can possibly give.
+The allowing, the unfolding, the melting, the healing – understanding these principles is the key to offering the best massage you can give.

 Where am I?
 How do I feel?
 Always questioning if you feel comfortable is the best way know if the receiver is comfortable or not.
 Being open and facing from our centre is where we need to go.
 Protect the lower back, observe the distance to the body and use straight, locked elbows – no tension in the shoulders and no muscle power.

 Be fully engaged in what we are doing.
 Your mind and hands are one, your heart and hands are one.
-They are listening and waiting for the opening and sinking, aware all the time of their reactions and needs and of our wandering minds and the gift of the present moment.
+They are listening and waiting for the opening and sinking, aware all the time of their reactions and needs and our wandering minds and the gift of the present moment.
 Keep coming back to it again and again.

 The energy centre, the navel, is connected to the earth, grounded and understanding that all movement and stillness comes from this one place.